lcdb/lcdb-wf/wrappers/wrappers/demo/README.md

 # Demo wrapper

-*This wrapper demonstrates current best-practices.
+This wrapper demonstrates current best-practices.

 The target audience of the wrapper's README should be yourself six months from now, under a tight deadline, frantically looking for that rule you wrote so you can copy/paste into a custom Snakefile.

 Examples should come first.
-There should be at least a minimal example and a reasonably complicated example.*
+There should be at least a minimal example and a reasonably complicated example.
+To be complete you can add links to docs, a brief description of the tool, and example output.

 This demo wrapper simply copies input files to output files.